S-07896

 Plain Language

-Utilization review agents using AI tools for medical necessity determinations must ensure those tools base their outputs on the individual enrollee's medical history, the clinical circumstances presented by the requesting provider, and other relevant clinical information from the enrollee's record.
-The AI tool may not base its determination solely on aggregate or group-level datasets.
-This requires individualized clinical data inputs for each determination.
+Utilization review agents using AI tools for utilization review based on medical necessity must ensure that the AI tool bases its determinations on the individual enrollee's medical history, clinical circumstances presented by the requesting provider, and other relevant clinical information from the enrollee's record.
+The tool may not base its determination solely on aggregate or group-level datasets.
+This requires individualized clinical data inputs, not population-level statistical models alone.

 Statutory Text